From Pauper to Prince: Smoked Sirloin Tip Roast

 Step 3

 Remove and let the smoked sirloin tip roast beef rest for at least 10 minutes.
+Cover it in foil and a clean towel while resting to insulate it.

 Related Reading